-Our Bylaws provide that the authorized number of directors of the Company shall be fixed by the board of directors from time to time.
-The board of directors has previously set the size of the board of directors at seven directors.
-The directors shall be elected at each annual meeting of the stockholders.
+Our Bylaws provide that the authorized number of directors of the Company are fixed by the board of directors from time to time.
+The board of directors has set the size of the board at six directors.
 If for any reason directors are not elected at the annual meeting of stockholders, they may be elected at any special meeting of the stockholders that is duly called and held for that purpose in the manner provided by the Bylaws.

-The board of directors is divided into three classes.
-Except for the remainder of the initial terms for the Class III directors elected at the 2016 annual meeting of stockholders, which initial terms are currently in progress, each director will serve a three-year term.
+Currently, the board of directors is divided into three classes, and directors in each class are elected to serve a three-year term.
+The term of the current Class I directors expires at the Annual Meeting.
+The term of the Class III directors expires at our 2021 annual meeting and the term of the Class III directors expires at our 2022 annual meeting.
 A director serves in office until her or his respective successor is duly elected and qualified, unless the director is removed, resigns or, by reason of death or other cause, is unable to serve in the capacity of director.
-We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one third of the total number of directors.
+Any additional directorships resulting from an increase in the number of directors would currently be distributed among the three classes so that, as nearly as possible, each class will consist of one third of the total number of directors.